 : Sections 18-101 through 18-109, State Finance and Procurement Article, Annotated Code of Maryland; COMAR 21.11.10

-General Rule: Generally, the Living Wage Law requires contractors and subcontractors on State services contracts to pay employees working under the contract a wage of:
+: Generally, the Living Wage Law requires contractors and subcontractors on State services contracts to pay employees working under the contract a Living Wage.
+The current Living Wage rates can be found on the Department of Labor's Living Wage Webpage

 Note: The Commissioner of Labor and Industry adjusts the Living Wage rate annually no later than 90 days following the start of each fiscal year.